Cantera/cantera-website/pages/tutorials/cti/species.rst

    .. class:: lead

-      A description of how elements and species are defined in CTI input files
+      A description of how elements and species are defined in legacy CTI input files

+      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by the YAML input file format in Cantera 3.0.

 Elements
 ========